alexhawkins/UberDoku/README.md

 **Eventing System**
   * Comes with customizable lightweight eventing system - on, off, and emit functionality.
-  * Create custom events and functions with easy.
+  * Create custom events and functions with ease.

 **Production**
   * Generate separate css file to avoid FOUC
   * Uglified, Minified, and Mangled CSS and javascript
   * Easy Deploy to Firebase

+**Testing**
+  * Karma testing with Mocha and Chai and integrated with Webpack.

 ## Structure